AmaliTech-Training-Academy/gtp2-devjobs-frontend/docker-documentation.md

 # DevJobs Frontend - Docker Documentation

 ## Overview
 Angular 19 job portal application containerized with Docker using multi-stage build and Nginx for production serving.
+The application connects job seekers with employers through a modern, responsive interface.

 ## Quick Start